Evoke (LON:EVOK) Stock Price Down 9.6% - What's Next?

-EVOK has been the topic of several recent analyst reports.
-Berenberg Bank reiterated a "buy" rating and set a GBX 95 target price on shares of Evoke in a research report on Thursday, August 21st.
-Deutsche Bank Aktiengesellschaft lifted their price target on Evoke from GBX 88 to GBX 108 and gave the company a "buy" rating in a research note on Wednesday, August 13th.
-Finally, JPMorgan Chase & Co. cut their price objective on Evoke from GBX 82 to GBX 66 and set a "neutral" rating for the company in a research report on Wednesday, October 29th.
-Three analysts have rated the stock with a Buy rating and one has issued a Hold rating to the company's stock.
-According to MarketBeat.com, the stock currently has a consensus rating of "Moderate Buy" and a consensus target price of GBX 102.25.
+EVOK has been the subject of a number of research reports.
+JPMorgan Chase & Co. lowered their price objective on Evoke from GBX 82 to GBX 66 and set a "neutral" rating for the company in a research report on Wednesday, October 29th.
+Deutsche Bank Aktiengesellschaft raised their target price on shares of Evoke from GBX 88 to GBX 108 and gave the company a "buy" rating in a research note on Wednesday, August 13th.
+Finally, Berenberg Bank cut shares of Evoke to a "hold" rating and lowered their price target for the stock from GBX 95 to GBX 35 in a research report on Thursday.
+Two equities research analysts have rated the stock with a Buy rating and two have given a Hold rating to the company.
+Based on data from MarketBeat, Evoke has a consensus rating of "Moderate Buy" and an average price target of GBX 87.25.

 (Get Free Report